 You must then return to an RMV Hearings Officer with the completed affidavits.
 An “HT” or “T” license restriction will be added to your driver’s license.
 The “HT” or “T” license restriction means that you are only allowed to operate a motor vehicle equipped with an IID.

 If you transfer your vehicle’s registration to a newly acquired vehicle, or obtain a new registration for an additional vehicle, you must follow the steps for IID installation.
 You must first seek approval from an RMV Hearings Officer to remove, transfer or add an IID to a vehicle.

 You must then call an approved IID vendor/service provider to schedule an appointment for IID installation.
 DO NOT plan to drive yourself to the appointment – there are NO EXCEPTIONS to your requirement to drive a vehicle with an IID.
 When you go to your appointment, you must bring proof of your identity.
 The service provider will install the IID in your vehicle and give you detailed instructions on how to use and maintain the device.
-Throughout the Commonwealth of Massachusetts, there are seven approved vendors that offer installation and maintenance of the IID at several convenient service provider locations.
+Throughout the Commonwealth of Massachusetts, there are several approved vendors that offer installation and maintenance of the IID at convenient service provider locations. .
 See the Vendors/Service Providers Listing below.

 If you do not have an IID installed in your vehicle(s) first, you will not be eligible to have your license reinstated or to schedule a permit or road test examination.
 You must have an IID installed in every vehicle that you own, lease or operate (including your employer’s vehicle), no exceptions are made to this requirement.